josadciw/finalproject/README.md

 For my final project, I created the Deadpool Encryption Tool.
 I wanted to build something that felt like a "spy tool" but also demonstrated the coding concepts we learned in class, like file handling, loops, and Regular Expressions (Regex).

-The idea is that this is tool is for basic cybersecurity tasks: scrambling messages so they can't be read, generating strong passwords, and scanning files to find hidden contact info.
+The idea is that this tool automates basic cybersecurity tasks: scrambling messages so they can't be read, generating strong passwords, and scanning files to find hidden contact info.

 What It Does